MARTIMM/RSync/README.md

 ## Versions of PERL, MOARVM

-This project is tested with latest Rakudo built on MoarVM implementing Perl v6.c.
+This project is tested with latest Rakudo built on MoarVM implementing Raku v6.d.

 ## Changes

 * 2020-05-31 0.3.2
   * make test changes after some errors.
+  * setup directory to do a real copy with data from config

 ## Authors